 Looking for a rental agent you can trust--and a landlord with a good reputation?
 Put your search in the hands of Triplemint, a tech-savvy real estate brokerage and Brick Underground partner.
 Founded by a pair of Yale grads in response to the frustrating apartment-search experiences of classmates and colleagues, Triplemint will charge a broker's fee of 10 percent of a year's rent instead of the usual 12 to 15 percent if the apartment is an "open" listing and you sign up here.
 Bonus: The agents at Triplemint are a delight to deal with.

 Some listing sites allow you to set parameters for size and price and show you apartments that match or are above or below your target rent.
 Real estate firms often provide neighborhood snapshots to give you an idea of what rents are like in a particular neighborhood.

 What to ask

 When you contact an agent about a listing, have a list of questions to ask a broker over the phone before meeting them in person.
-Some helpful questions are: “How many other renters have you shown this listing to?” and “Why is the listing still on the market?”
+The more questions you ask, the more opportunity you have to see if the representative you’re dealing with is fully informed and professional.

 If there’s no floor plan shown in a listing, ask to see one because it can give you some crucial information before you waste time seeing it in person.
 For example, it can tell you if the bedrooms are large enough or if there are enough closets, or space for a dining table.

 If the listing says the subway is a “five-minute walk,” confirm it yourself via Google Maps.